 “Fishing for a Great Experience?
 Theatre and Dance at UALR is the Catch of the Day!”

-Laura Dowling (Lighting Director) holds a BA in Drama from the University of Arkansas, Fayetteville and a MFA in Lighting Design from Indiana University.
+Laura K. Dowling (Lighting Director) holds a BA in Drama from the University of Arkansas, Fayetteville, and an MFA in Lighting Design from Indiana University.
 Prior to joining UALR, she was an Assistant Lighting Designer at the Washington National Opera in Washington, DC.
-In addition to her work as an design assistant and technician, she is also a lighting designer.
-Previous designs include: Madama Butterfly (Palm Beach Opera), Dream of the Pacific (Washington National Opera), Daughter of the Regiment (Opera Theatre of the Rockies), Steel Magnolias, The Foreigner (Brown County Playhouse), numerous operatic concerts and many other theatrical events.
-A native of Little Rock, she is thrilled to be back in Arkansas and still being able to do what she loves.
+In addition to her work as a design assistant and technician, she is also a lighting designer.
+Previous designs include: The Magic Flute (Opera in the Rock), Fall Dance Harvest 2012, 2013, 2014 & 2015.
+Much Ado About Nothing (Arkansas Shakespeare Theatre), Boom (UALR), 9 Voices (UALR), Madama Butterfly (Palm Beach Opera), Dream of the Pacific (Washington National Opera), and numerous operatic concerts and many other theatrical events.
+A native of Little Rock, she is thrilled to be back in Arkansas and doing what she loves.

 Bill Marshall (Associate Professor, Scenic and Lighting Designer) has been an educator for the past twenty-five years and has served on both the faculties of Swarthmore College and Kenyon College.
 During his thirteen years on the faculty of Swarthmore College, he devoted a large portion of his scholarship to developing curricular based production models that are still in use today.
 His Philadelphia theatre credits include: Peoples Light and Theatre, A Village Fable, Sacco and Vansetti, Valley Song, Arabian Nights, My Mother Said I Never Should, Distant Fires, and Faith Healer.
 As assistant designer to Paul Owen at Actor’s Theatre of Louisville, Bill contributed to the creation of Metaphor, Where Abouts Unknown, Queen of the Leaky Roof Circuit, and Alone at the Beach during the Humana Festival of New American Plays.
 Bill has created more than 100 designs for regional, educational and European theatres.
 His New York theatre credits include: Dark Sun, at The Metro-Politan Playhouse of New York and Candida at the Pulse Ensemble theatre.
 Education: Bill holds a BFA from the University of Florida in design and technology and an MFA in Scenography from Virginia Tech.